1

 Production: materials

-Make a first step and revise your current processes associated with the production and use of materials.
-Think how to reduce commissioning and production of new things, how to reuse the resources you already have, how to recycle them, how to avoid production traps and which products you should avoid in order not to produce unnecessary waste.
+The first step is to revise your current processes associated with the production and use of materials.
+Think about how to reduce the commissioning and production of new things, how to use and continue to reuse the resources you already have, how to recycle them, how to avoid production traps and which products you should avoid in order not to produce unnecessary waste.
 Being aware of your decision-making process is key to further stages of sustainable production.

 Event production